vectordotdev/vector/website/docs/reference/transforms/rename_fields.md

 #### `[field-name]`

-The name of the field to move.
-Use `.` for nested fields.
+Old-key/New-key pair reprsenting the key to be moved.

 </Field>